Edward Ou

 Edward Ou (歐定興 (ōu dìng xīng)) was born on 16 October 1980 in Taiwan.
 He is a Taiwanese actor and TV host.
 He graduated from Taipei Hwa Kang Arts School in 1998.

-Ou is junior to other Taiwanese entertainers such as Barbie Shu, whom he co-starred with in the Meteor Garden series, and Dee Shu; and senior to Alien Huang, Rainie Yang, Genie Chuo and Cyndi Wang.
+Ou is junior to other Taiwanese entertainers such as Barbie Hsu, whom he co-starred with in the Meteor Garden series, and Dee Hsu; and senior to Alien Huang, Rainie Yang, Genie Chuo and Cyndi Wang.
 He and Show Luo are disciples as TV hosts to Hu Gua.